SpiritualChicken/Full-Stack-Web-Application/README.md

 Acknowledgments:
 - This project uses the Marvel API to fetch Marvel character data.
 - This website was built using Javascript, HTML and CSS.

+Thank you for using the Marvel Character Search website!
+Explore the Marvel Universe with ease.